This is a quick step-by-step guide on how to fix when your iPhone can’t connect to the App Store.

 For iPhone SE (1st generation), iPhone 5, and earlier, press the top button until you see the power off slider appear.
 Wait a few minutes before turning on your iPhone again.

 If you own an iPhone SE (2nd generation), iPhone 8, 7, or 6, press and hold the side button until the power off slider appears.

-5. Update your iPhone to the latest iOS release
+5. Update Your iPhone to the Latest iOS Release

-An outdated iOS can cause your iPhone to not function properly.
+An outdated iOS can cause your iPhone not to function properly.
 That’s why Apple pushes new updates regularly.
 Ensure that your iPhone is running the latest iOS version.
 Go to Settings > General > Software Update.